iwasahighwayman/my-elusive-whale/README.md

 ![Over-voltage protection circuit - 4.2V Li-Ion hookup refactored 4](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-over-voltage-protection-IMG_0174-20240326.JPG)

-Here are the measurements for drilling the 3 MM hole for the power-on bi-direction LED to be exposed through the bottom of the solar-battery enclosure.
+Here are the measurements for drilling the 3 MM hole for the power-on bidirectional LED to be exposed through the bottom of the solar-battery enclosure.
 As always: measure twice (or even thrice!) before drill/cut:

 ![1.2V Solar Battery Lights - Case hole for power on-off bidirectional LED](/images/analog-solar-lights-1.2V-1800mAH-ni-mh-aa--hacking-17-case-hole-for-power-on-off-polar-bidirectional-led-IMG_0158-20240325.JPG)